santhoshkumarv36173-arch/Correlation_Regression/README.md

+Date: 10/02/2026
-# Correlation and regression for data analysis
+EXP3:  Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line